Founded in 1948

 AWA in the 1970’s

 In 1971, a Humane Education wing was added as a place to teach children kindness to animals, offering shelter tours and school visits.
-AWA also began teaching workshops to adult on how to properly care for animals, and educated the public about the exploitation of animals to provide humans with clothing, food, medicine and entertainment.
+AWA also began teaching workshops to adult on how to properly care for animals and educated the public about the exploitation of animals to provide humans with clothing, food, medicine and entertainment.

 In 1973, AWA opened two more shelters to handle the countless influx of animals.
-AWA purchase the Red Lion Shelter in Vincentown and the Pine Lake Shelter in Lindedwold.
+AWA purchase the Red Lion Shelter in Vincentown and the Pine Lake Shelter in Lindenwold.
 Subsequently, they both suffered from fire damage that were determined to be arson.
 Miraculously, all dogs were rescued from the fires, but unfortunately one older dog passed away from smoke inhalation.

 A year later, AWA opened the region’s first low-cost spay/neuter clinic.
-The amount of animals entering AWA’s doors was limitless, and there simply were not enough home to find for them.
-Unhappy with the amount of animals being euthanized, the staff and board realized that the real solution lay in aggressive spay and neuter efforts.
+The number of animals entering AWA’s doors was limitless, and there simply were not enough home to find for them.
+Unhappy with the number of animals being euthanized, the staff and board realized that the real solution lay in aggressive spay and neuter efforts.
 It was recognized that a large percent of the community could not afford these seemingly elective surgeries, and we wanted to become part of the solution.
 After receiving a loan from H.S.U.S., AWA opened the Animal Birth Control Clinic.